Building an Excellent Leadership Team: Six Elements

 Garett Mizunaka 15709 Unsplash

-Perhaps nothing is as important to an organization’s success as the quality of its leadership team and how this teams functions together.
+Perhaps nothing is as important to an organization’s success as the quality of its leadership team and how this team functions together.
 Few leadership teams, however, have clearly articulated their collective role and few have established the disciplines required to play this role well.

 In an earlier post, I defined seven key elements of the work of an enterprise leadership team: